What Does Bellevue Schools Foundation Do?

 In Middle and High School, the funding supports computer science programming, training for our teachers, classroom mentors, college and career readiness programming, and leadership training for underrepresented students.

-This year, the Foundation will be launching a 5-year campaign to raise funds for a program to help students with mental health issues, including stress, anxiety, and depression.
+This year, the Foundation will be launching a 5-year campaign to raise funds for a program to help students with mental health issues(Points Living, p42), including stress, anxiety, and depression.
 In addition, teachers can apply to the Foundation for grants to help their individual classrooms.

 The Bellevue Schools Foundation drives resources to help our students receive the best possible educational outcomes.